-April is National Autism Awareness Month since the 1970’s to raise awareness.
+April has been Autism Awareness Month since the 1970’s to raise awareness.
 The United States recognizes April as a special opportunity to educate the public about autism and issues within the autism community.
+We wanted to share Autism Awareness Month Sensory Ideas with you!
 I know a lot of children have sensory issues.
 My son has several sensory issues that we deal with on a daily basis.
 We have been given a series of activities to use and I wanted to share them with you.
 These activities are great for children with sensory issues and even children without.
-Processing an over amount of sensory information can be overwhelming to any child.
+Processing large amounts of sensory information can be overwhelming to any child.
 These activities promote self confidence and positive interactions with the world around them.

 National Autism Awareness Month Sensory Ideas:

 - Sock Buddies: Put Dry beans or dry rice in a tube sock.
 The child can then decorate the sock buddy by creating a face or other comforting designs.
 The child will then place the buddy on his or her lap when they are sitting at the table for meals, crafts, or reading.
 This helps to add extra input to their body.
 My son finds the pressure relaxing and keeps him more centered and focused on the activity.